 It’s been called Atlanta’s “most spirited and eclectic” street festival, and it’s our personal favorite here at Atlanta On The Cheap.
-The Inman Park Festival takes place each year during the last weekend of April — which is Saturday, April 27th and Sunday, April 28th this year.
+The Inman Park Festival takes place each year during the last weekend of April — which is Saturday, April 23rd and Sunday, April 24th in 2022.

-As always, this year’s Inman Park Festival includes a Tour of Homes, which kicks off on Friday, April 26th.
-Tickets are $20 in advance, and $25 on tour dates.
+As always, this year’s Inman Park Festival includes a Tour of Homes, which kicks off on Friday, April 22nd.
+Tickets are $25 in advance, and $30 on tour dates.
+See the Tour details below.

 Admission to the festival, including the parade, kids’ zone, and the live entertainment, is always FREE.
 There is plenty of food for sale on site.
 As always, the marketplace is a big draw, allowing you to shop for arts, crafts, vintage items, and more.